maxBenelli/local-contributions/PSB.md

 * Fix BaseSwitch
 * Add hide/show quit date by switch, add watchers and functions
 * Add switch styles with custom-group
+* Add new confidence and fix old text